Virtual cameras: Changing your video background in the Virtual Lobby

 When opening XSplit, the image below is the main page you will see when opening your virtual camera:

-Now that you have installed, launched, and explored your virtual camera, you should access the Virtual Lobby.
+Now that you have installed the virtual camera, you should access the Virtual Lobby.

 If you are: